kanflo/ADS-B-funhouse/README.md

 | lat          | Latitude                                  | 55.29126
 | verticalRate | Vertical climb/descend rate [ft/min]      | 2240

 The aircraft's operator, type and registration are not available in the ADS-B data the aircraft transmits and needs to be pulled from another data source.
-One excellent source is [PlaneBaseNG](http://planebase.biz) with about 147k aircraft and can be downloaded [here](http://planebase.biz/bstnsqb).
-Another source is [Virtual Radar Server](http://www.virtualradarserver.co.uk/Files/BaseStation.zip) with ~77k aircraft, mainly UK ones.
+One excellent source is [PlaneBaseNG](http://planebase.biz) with about 147k aircrafts and can be downloaded [here](http://planebase.biz/bstnsqb).
+Another source is [Virtual Radar Server](http://www.virtualradarserver.co.uk/Files/BaseStation.zip) with ~77k aircrafts, mainly UK ones.

-If you often see aircraft that are not found in the above databases you can add them manually to your own database and tell adsbclient.py to search it too using the argument `--myplanedb`.
+If you often see aircrafts that are not found in the above databases you can add them manually to your own database and tell adsbclient.py to search it too using the argument `--myplanedb`.
 Invoking adsbclient.py with a non existent database will create and initialize the database in the specified file.

 The following arguments are supported by adsbclient.py: